NCAA Division I men's basketball tournament: Pre-modern era (1971–1984)

 Two major changes over the course of the early 1970s led to the NCAA becoming the preeminent post-season tournament for college basketball.
 First, the NCAA added a rule in 1971 that banned teams who declined an invitation to the NCAA tournament from participating in other post-season tournaments.
 This was in response to eighth-ranked Marquette declining its invitation in 1970 and instead participating in and winning the NIT after coach Al McGuire complained about their regional placement.
 Since then, the NCAA tournament has clearly been the major one, with conference champions and the majority of the top-ranked teams participating.
 Second, the NCAA allowed multiple teams per conference starting in 1975.
 This was in response to several highly ranked teams being denied bids during the early 1970s.
 These included South Carolina in 1970, which was undefeated in conference play but lost in the ACC tournament; second-ranked USC in 1971, which was left out because their conference was represented by top-ranked UCLA; and Maryland in 1974, which was ranked #3 but lost the ACC tournament championship game to eventual national champion North Carolina State.

 To accommodate at-large bids, the tournament expanded in 1975 to include 32 teams, allowing a second team to represent a conference in addition to the conference champion, and eliminated byes.
 In 1979, the tournament expanded to 40 teams and added a sixth round; 24 teams received byes to the second round.
 Eight more teams were added in 1980 with only 16 teams receiving byes, and the restriction on the number of at-large bids from a conference was removed.
 In 1983, a seventh round with four play-in games was added; an additional play-in game was added in 1984.
 Beginning in 1973, the regional pairings for the national semifinals were rotated on a yearly basis instead of the two eastern and two western regions always playing.

 Seeding also began during this era, adding drama and ensuring better teams had better paths to the Final Four.
 In 1978, teams were seeded in two separate pools based on their qualification method.
 Each region had four teams which automatically qualified ranked Q1–Q4 and four teams which received an at-large bid ranked L1–L4.
 In 1979, all teams in each region were seeded 1 through 10, without regards for their qualification method.

 The national semifinals were moved to Saturday and the championship was moved to Monday evening in 1973, where they have remained since.
-Before the championship had been played on Saturday and the semifinals two days before.
+Until then, the championship had been played on Saturday and the semifinals two days before.

 The third-place games were eliminated during this era, with the last regional third-place games played in 1975 and the last national third-place game played in 1981.